 For those who want all the fixins, steak, potatoes, green beans, fries, and biscuits will feed a large family.

 You can even mix it up and serve steak with onion rings, cheesy fries, Brussels sprouts, or anything you love.

-While Kansas City strip and New York strip may be eerily similar, there are plenty of other cuts that are very different and worth a try if you love steak.
+While Kansas City strip and NY strip steak may be eerily similar, there are plenty of other cuts that are very different and worth a try if you love steak.

 This is a favorite among steak lovers because it has a strong, beef flavor.
 For those who love steak, ribeye is perhaps the best one to try.
 It features some fat that lends to its flavor, and its marbling is similar to a strip.
 It’s also close in size to a strip, so it’s a perfect choice for a hearty appetite.